bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

 It contains 11 csv files containing FitBit user data.

 ### Prepare the Data:
-This Kaggle data set contains personal tness tracker from thirty FitBit users.
-Each eligible Fitbit user consented to the submission of personal tracker data, including minute-level output for physical activity, hea  rate, and sleep monitoring.
+This Kaggle data set contains personal fitness tracker data from 30 FitBit users.
+Each eligible Fitbit user consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explor users’ habits. <br>
 <b>ROCCC Analysis:</b> <br>
-- Reliability: Sampling bias may apply as it is unclear how users were chosen to participate.
-Additionally, those willing to make their data public are likely to be heavier FitBit users which may skew the data.
+- Reliability: Sampling bias may be present as it is unclear how users were chosen to participate.
+Additionally, those willing to make their data public are likely to be heavier FitBit users, which may skew the data.
 Finally, the data set does not specify gender.
-Bellabeat is a smart device company for women, so it would be helpful to be able to segment that group. <br>
+Since Bellabeat is a smart device company for women, it would be helpful to be able to segment that group. <br>
 - Original: low, the data was collected from a third party survey, Amazon Mechanical Turk.
 - Comprehensiveness: 30 users consented to share their data, which is the minimum sample size you should use for analysis.
-Two data sets only had data for 11-14 users ("weight_log_info_merged.csv & minuteSleep_merged.csv) so I removed those 2 sets from my analysis.
-However, the data I used was comprehensive to allow me to answer the business objectives <br>
+Two data sets only had data for 11-14 users ("weight_log_info_merged.csv & minuteSleep_merged.csv) so I removed those sets from my analysis.
+However, the data I used was comprehensive enough to allow me to answer the business objectives <br>
 - Current: Data is from 2016, so it may be outdated as smart device technology has evolved.
-Additionally, the data is only 3 months from 3.12.2016-5.12.2016.
+Additionally, the data was collected during a short 3 month period, from 3.12.2016-5.12.2016.
 Data would be more reliable if it was collected over a longer period of time of at least a year.
 - Cited: Data source cited well. <br>

 ### Process: